PhoenixBasics/phoenixbasics.github.io/step10bonus.md

 In this exercise we'll filter the talks by the day.
 Notice if you click on any of the date, it hits `schedule_slots` with the date param ([http://localhost:4000/schedule_slots?date=2018-09-07](http://localhost:4000/schedule_slots?date=2018-09-07)).

 1. Open `lib/fawkes_web/controller/slot_controller.ex`, edit the `index` function to pass the params date to `Schedule.list_schedule_slots`.
 Open up `lib/fawkes/schedule/schedule.ex`, change the `list_schedule_slots` function to take in a date.
-We want to parse the date, then get the beginning of the date and end of the date.
-Then filter to only return the slot within the given time frame.
+Parse the date, get the beginning of the day and end of the day.
+Then filter to return the slot within the given time frame.
+Here is some code to help you with the parsing.

 ```
 parsed_date = Timex.parse!(date, "%Y-%m-%d", :strftime)
 beginning_of_day = Timex.beginning_of_day(parsed_date)
 end_of_day = Timex.end_of_day(parsed_date)
 ```

+See the answer on [Github](https://github.com/PhoenixBasics/fawkes/compare/10.bonus2...10.bonus3?expand=1)